WHMCS/developer-docs/modules/index.md

         <a href="/provisioning-modules/">
             <i class="fa fa-cog"></i>
             <h3>Provisioning Modules</h3>
-            <p>For modules that enable provisioning and management of products &amp; services via API.</p>
+            <p>For modules that enable provisioning and management of products and services via API.</p>
         </a>
     </div>
     <div class="col-sm-6">